tdpetrou/pandas_cub/README.md

 ### 3. Change unicode arrays to object

 By default, whenever you create a NumPy array of Python strings, it will default the data type of that array to unicode.
 Unicode arrays are more difficult to manipulate and don't have the flexibility that we desire.
-So, if our user passes us a Unicode array, we will cover it to a data type called 'object'.
+So, if our user passes us a Unicode array, we will convert it to a data type called 'object'.
 This is a flexible type and will help us later when creating methods just for string columns.
 This type allows any Python objects within the array.

 In this step, you will change the data type of Unicode arrays to object.
 You will do this by checking each arrays data type `kind`.
 The data type `kind` is a single-character value available by doing `array.dtype.kind`.
 Use the `astype` array method to change its type.

+A new dictionary, `new_data` is defined within this method.
+Fill this dictionary with the new converted array and return it.

-Edit the `_convert_unicode_to_object` method and verify with the `test_unicode_to_object` test.
+Edit the `_convert_unicode_to_object` method and fill the dictionary `new_data` with the converted arrays.
+The result of this method will be returned and assigned as the `_data` instance variable.

+Run `test_unicode_to_object` to test.

 ### 4. Find the number of rows in the DataFrame with the `len` function